 The solution to the headaches associated with keeping multilingual product information up-to-date in large online stores and web shops is integration.

 The ideal scenario allows information to flow seamlessly between an etailer’s CMS and the translation provider’s TMS.

 New content is identified automatically and sent to a translation and localization partner, and new language versions are subsequently imported to the right place.

 However, all e-tailers may not want to eliminate human supervision entirely; systems and CMS integrations are becoming increasingly lucrative as all kinds of companies strive to reduce the amount of manual work and automate as much as possible.

 This trend is not just related to e-tailers but rather to all companies that have a lot of information about products and marketing, for example.
 Most of them have a PIM solution to be able to handle the information and also to distribute the product information to multiple channels such as webpages, online stores, production and marketing.

 Integration facilitates file management, keeps the content updated, saves time and improves the workflow!

-Clients that have big translation volumes will benefit the most from the deeper and larger CMS integrations, but some integrations (e.g. WordPress) can also be very useful and cost-efficient for small and medium-sized enterprises (SMEs).
+Clients that have frequent content updates and a large translation volume will benefit the most from ecommerce CMS integrations, but some simpler integrations (e.g. with WordPress) can also be very useful and cost-efficient even for small and medium-sized enterprises (SMEs).